cdmandrews/cdmandrews.github.io/3301/weekly/week-14-notes.md

 ## Big picture

+Writing, researching, designing, more writing.
+We are SO.
+CLOSE.

-## Tuesday (draft draft)
+## Tuesday

 Submit a progress report for your second project.
-We'll use the same template as last time, but to simplify things a bit I will share files with you to fill in.
-Check your email for an invitation to share from me.

-Write a progress report that updates me on your project's status.
-Write to me as if I'm your manager or funder, not just your instructor.
-Remember to provide specific details rather than vague generalizations.
-If you are collaborating with other students, include all of your names in the "from" line; you are only required to submit one progress report for the group.
-- The introduction should provide details about the nature and scope of your project--remind me what you're working on, who it's for, and what your intentions are for the document you're creating.
-- The progress/tasks section should provide a breakdown of what tasks or stages you've identified for your project and how far along you are in completing them.
-It's also a good spot to describe problems you've come across or that you're actively trying to solve.
-If you are collaborating, indicate who is responsible for which tasks or parts of the process.
-- The summary/conclusion section should summarize the overall status of your project and describe how it's going in general.
+To simplify file-sharing, please **just add your progress report on to the end of your project 2 proposal**
+1. Add a page break at the end of your progress report.
+2. Use the same format as the last progress report: 1) Status summary, 2) Timeline or Overview (you can just copy/paste your timeline from the proposal and update it with new information), 3) Issues and questions, 4) Conclusion
+4. Remember to provide **specific details** and not vague generalizations.
+3. Tag me in a comment to let me know that your progress report is ready.

 ## Thursday

 Keep working on your projects, collaborating with your peers, discussing how things are going with me, and otherwise seeking help early and often.

+<iframe src="https://giphy.com/embed/Ok2oKVZNe8lO9tr7qo" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/historyuk-history-channel-forged-in-fire-Ok2oKVZNe8lO9tr7qo">via GIPHY</a></p>

 ## Looking ahead

-Our major activity for [next week](week-15-notes) is peer review.
-We did this before, but now you've had a chance to iron the bugs out, so it should be smoother sailing.
+[Next week](week-15-notes) will be a final round of peer review.
+We have done this before, so it should be fairly smooth sailing.
+You may begin peer review at any time before next week if you like.